Milestone-Proposal:Parametron, 1954

 Capacitance Variable Type Parametron

-Around the same time as Goto's patent application (filed in April 1954), von Neumann proposed the idea of using parameter oscillations that change capacitance (C) instead of reactance (L) [8][9].
+Goto's parametron uses variable inductance (L).
+Around the same time as Goto's patent application (filed in April 1954), von Neumann proposed the idea of using parameter oscillations that change capacitance (C) instead of inductance.
+But his patent described the very meta-level of the IDEA of a parametron using microwave as the oscillation source and whether he tried to implement it and would have succeeded remains very mute.

 Thin-Film Magnetic Material Parametron